Polymorphic Iterable Sequential Effect Systems: Iteration

-Not all effect quantales are laxly iterable, but all laxly iterable effect quantales have iteration (given above).
-We have yet to encounter an effect quantale that is not laxly iterable; all concrete sequential effect systems in the literature we are aware of correspond to laxly iterable effect quantales, so this property appears sensible.
-Later (Section \ref{sec:precise_iteration}) we show that the definition above gives the most precise possible notion of iteration for laxly iterable effect quantales (though other less precise iteration operators may be useful for computational reasons like efficiency or inference, and useful iteration operators may exist for non-laxly-iterable effect quantales).
+Not all effect quantales are principally iterable (see Section \ref{sec:nonprincipal}), but all principally iterable effect quantales induce an iteration operator via Proposition \ref{prop:free_closure_operator}.
+We have yet to encounter an effect quantale with a known interpretation (i.e., which is meaningful for programs) that is not principally iterable; all concrete sequential effect systems in the literature we are aware of correspond to principally iterable effect quantales, so this property appears sensible.
+Later (Section \ref{sec:precise_iteration}) we show that the definition above gives the most precise possible notion of iteration for principally iterable effect quantales (though other less precise iteration operators may be useful for computational reasons like efficiency or inference, and useful iteration operators may exist for non-principally-iterable effect quantales).
 So in practice these requirements to induce a closure-operator-based iteration appear unproblematic.

-In Section \ref{sec:iter_examples} we show that a number of specific sequential effect systems from the literature have laxly iterable effect quantales.
-But while we cover a range of examples, it would be preferable to have at least some guarantees about certain \emph{classes} of effect quantales being laxly iterable.
-Here we give two broad classes of effect quantales which are all laxly iterable and together contain all of our examples: finite effect quantales, and effect quantales where the elements above $I$ ($I\uparrow$) have all non-empty meets.
+In Section \ref{sec:iter_examples} we show that a number of specific sequential effect systems from the literature have principally iterable effect quantales.
+But while we cover a range of examples, it would be preferable to have at least some guarantees about certain \emph{classes} of effect quantales being principally iterable.
+Here we give two broad classes of effect quantales which are all principally iterable and together contain all of our examples: finite effect quantales, and effect quantales where the elements above $I$ ($I\uparrow$) have all non-empty meets.